cbuchner1/CudaMiner/README.txt

 >>> Additional Notes <<<

-The HMAC SHA-256 parts of scrypt are still executed on the CPU, and so any BitCoin mining will NOT be GPU accelerated.
-This tool is for LTC.
+This tool is for LTC and other scrypt based altcois only.

+Compute 1.0 through 1.3 devices seem to run faster on Windows XP or Linux because these OS'es use a more efficient driver model.

+The 64bit cudaminer sometimes mines a bit slower than the 32 bit binary (increased register pressure, as pointers take two registers in a 64 bit CUDA build!).
+Try both versions and compare!

-There is also some SHA256 hashing required to do Scrypt hashing, and this part is also done by the CPU, in parallel to the work done by the GPU(s).
+There is also some SHA256 computation required to do scrypt hashing, which can be done by the CPU as well as your GPU.

 This code should be fine on nVidia GPUs ranging from compute capability 1.1 up to compute capability 3.5.
-The Geforce Titan has received experimental and untested support.

 To see what autotuning does, enable the debug option (-D) switch.
 You will get a table of kHash/s for a variety of launch configurations.
-You may only want to do this when running on a single GPU, otherwise the autotuning output of multiple cards will mix.
+You may only want to do this when running on a single GPU, otherwise the autotuning output of multiple cards will get all mixed up.

 >>> RELEASE HISTORY <<<

+  The December 10th milestone marks the release that allows doing serious mining with weak single/dual core CPUs. -H 2 offloads everything to the graphics chip, putting CPU utilization close to idle.
+It also fixes a bug that caused a small percentage of hashes to not validate on the CPU (especially on Kepler devices with Compute 3.5).

   The December 7th release now targets SM_20 for the Fermi kernel and SM_30 for the Spinlock (Kepler) kernel.
 This shortens the PTX code